kstenerud/concise-encoding/cbe-specification.md

 Example:

-    [7f 7f 7f 6c 00 00 00 8f] = 0x8f000000, padded such that the 32-bit integer begins on a 4-byte boundary.
+    [7f 7f 7f 67 00 00 00 8f] = 0x8f000000, padded such that the 32-bit integer begins on a 4-byte boundary.

+### RESERVED

+This type is reserved for future expansion of the format, and must not be used.

-Illegal Encodings
+Invalid Encodings
 -----------------

-Illegal encodings must not be used, as they may cause problems or even API violations in certain languages.
-A decoder may discard illegal encodings, or may even abort processing.
+The structure and format of CBE leaves room for certain encodings that contain problematic data.
+These are called invalid encodings.
+A decoder must halt processing when an invalid encoding is encountered.

   * Times must be valid.
-For example: hour 30, while technically encodable, is not allowed.
+For example: hour 30, while technically encodable, is invalid.
   * Containers must be properly terminated with `end container` tags.
 Extra `end container` tags are invalid.
   * All map keys must have corresponding values.
+A key with a missing value is invalid.
   * Map keys must not be container types or the `nil` type.
+Keys of these types are invalid.
   * Maps must not contain duplicate keys.
-This includes numeric keys of different widths that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000 and 32-bit float 1000.0).
+This includes numeric keys of different widths or types that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000 and 32-bit float 1000.0).
+Duplicate map keys are invalid.
   * An array's length field must match the byte-length of its data.
+An invalid array length may not be directly detectable, but in such a case will likely lead to other invalid encodings due to array data being interpreted as other types.
+  * UTF-8 strings must contain only valid UTF-8 sequences that evaluate to complete, valid characters.
+  * *RESERVED* types are invalid.